Braves vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- When it has played as moneyline favorites with odds of -225 or shorter, Atlanta has a 23-9 record (winning 71.9% of its games).
+- Atlanta has gone 70-36 (winning 66% of its games) when playing as moneyline favorites of -120 or shorter.

-- The Braves have an implied moneyline win probability of 69.2% in this game.
+- Based on this matchup's moneyline, the Braves' implied win probability is 54.5%.

-- Atlanta has played in 120 games with set over/under, and have combined with opponents to go over the total 65 times (65-52-3).
+- Atlanta has combined with opponents to hit the over on the total 65 times this season for a 65-53-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!